-Voting is carried out by Border to Coast for both internally and externally managed equities where possible and we expect external managers to engage with companies in alignment with the Border to Coast RI Policy and to support our Net Zero commitment.
+Voting is carried out by Border to Coast for both internally and externally managed equities where possible and we expect external managers to engage with companies in alignment with the Border to Coast RI Policy.

 The monitoring of appointed managers also includes assessing stewardship and ESG integration in accordance with our policies.
 All external fund managers are expected to be signatories or comply with international standards applicable to their geographical location.
-We encourage managers to become signatories to the UN-supported Principles for Responsible Investment2 ('PRI') and will consider the PRI assessment results in the selection and monitoring of managers.
+We encourage managers to become signatories to the UN-supported Principles for Responsible Investment1 ('PRI').
 We also encourage managers to make a firm wide net zero commitment and to join the Net Zero Asset Manager initiative (NZAM) or an equivalent initiative.
 Managers are required to report to Border to Coast on their RI activities quarterly.